jakebalek25/jakebalek25.github.io/_portfolio/Braves-Offense.md

 ![Poster showing the Braves success](/images/Braves_Final_Poster.png)

 The poster shown was created for the purpose of completing my IST 421 course.
+The poster showcases the statistics in which the 2023 Atlanta Braves were very dominant in compared to the rest of the league.
+I used different visualization skills learned in 421 to complete this poster such as utilising different packages in R studio and Adobe Illustrator.